shelleywong/CSCI211-Course-Materials/Programs/program04.md

 ## Extra Credit

 No extra credit points will be given to late assignments.
-You must turn in a non-extra credit version in addition to the extra credit version.<br>
+You must turn in a non-extra credit version ("P4_calc") in addition to the extra credit version ("P4_extra").<br>

 The extra credit version must also pass all of the non-extra credit tests.<br>